jaeksoft/opensearchserver/src/doc/en/documentation/faq/installation/how_to_monitor_an_opensearchserver_instance.md

 ![Monitoring](oss_api_monitor_result.png)

-If you want to get only basic information do not send the `full=true` parameter.
+If you want to get only basic information do not send the `?full=true` parameter.
-If you want to get results as XML use `http://<host>:<port>/services/rest/monitor/xml?full=true` instead.
+If you want to get results in XML instead of JSON use `http://<host>:<port>/services/rest/monitor/xml?full=true`.

 ### Using OpenSearchServer to regularly post data to an URL